We can all agree that when considering moving to another country permanently, what we desire the most is obtaining the status of a permanent resident.

 FAQ's

-A United States Permanent Resident Visa, also known as an Immigrant Visa (or a Diversity Immigrant Visa, in the case of the DV-Lottery Program) is issued by the US State Department at the American Embassy or Consulate in the immigrant’s country of residence; it is placed on a page of his or her valid passport to permit entry into the USA; and it is usually valid for up to six months to allow the new immigrant to move to America.
+A United States Permanent Resident Visa, also known as an Immigrant Visa (or a Diversity Immigrant Visa, in the case of the Diversity Visa Program) is issued by the US State Department at the American Embassy or Consulate in the immigrant’s country of residence; it is placed on a page of his or her valid passport to permit entry into the USA; and it is usually valid for up to six months to allow the new immigrant to move to America.

 The United States Permanent Resident Card (commonly known as a Green Card because of its color) is a plastic card issued by the US Citizenship and Immigration Service (USCIS) after the Permanent Resident Visa has been granted; it is valid for 10 years and can be renewed; and it is carried by an immigrant long-term while living in the USA as an official form of identification that is used when entering the United States and as proof of Lawful Permanent Resident (LPR) status in the US.